jumperchuck/shuttle-state/README.md

 - Simple and efficient, no providers needed, just like `useState` used
 - Can `get` / `set` / `subscribe` outside the component
 - Support `Context`, Perfect support `Typescript`
 - Support `Redux Devtools`, can use middleware extension function
+- Gzipped less than `1KB`

 ## Quick Start